 A couple years ago on a clear winter day, I found myself at the Andersonville Confederate prison near Americus, GA.
-Walking alone over open ground that once confined over thirty-thousand men, I was overcome by a sense of unbearable need.
+Walking alone over open ground that once confined over thirty-thousand men, I was overcome by a vision of unbearable need.
 Andersonville was a pit of disease, starvation, and hopelessness.
 Only the stench was free, and it traveled as far south as Americus, over fifteen miles away.
-From a hill overlooking the prison grounds, the movement of the population took on the appearance of a single organism.
+From a hill overlooking the congested prison grounds, the movement of the population took on the appearance of a single organism.

 The design of Andersonville included a stream running through its heart.
-The inflowing water was to be used for drinking and the outflow for waste, but during the harsh months of summer, the stream became little more than a diseased bog.
+The inflowing water was to be used for drinking and the outflow for waste, but during the harsh months of summer, the stream became little more than a bog of disease.
 Looking down at the cracked mud, I thought how much we all have in common with the prisoners that once called this place home.
 Afraid and desperate for healing and wholeness, we grope through what all too often feels like an unfulfilling and meaningless cycle of existence.

 Yet not without hope.